aditya-xq/Q/README.md

 *(Coming soon)*

 ### Manual Installation
-1. Clone this repository or download it as a ZIP file
+1. Clone this repository and run `bun run build` to build the extension.
+This will create a `build` folder which you can unpack and install as an extension.
 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top-right corner
-4. Click "Load unpacked" and select the folder containing the extension files
+4. Click "Load unpacked" and select the build folder containing the extension files
 5. The extension should now be installed and will activate when you open a new tab

 ## Usage